Psaki: White House wants $2.2 trillion spending bill passed by summer

 A number of moderate Republicans have already spoken out against the bill.

-"I support improving America’s aging roads, bridges, ports, and other infrastructure.
+"I support improving America’s aging roads, bridges, ports and other infrastructure.
 And we can do so in a bipartisan way," Sen. Rob Portman, R-Ohio, said Wednesday.
 But, he said, Biden's plan is far too expensive and does not focus on infrastructure, as the White House is framing it.

 CLICK HERE TO GET THE FOX NEWS APP